 Despite the decrease, CEO James West is quick to point out that their commission structure is still one of the most generous in this business.
 To see more, watch the interview with James below:

-….and here is the email I received today.
-I wouldn’t in any way see this as a reason to stop using Alamy because the way I see it, this market is huge and you may as well spread your images far and wide to capture maximum sales.
+Here is the email I received today.
+I wouldn't in any way see this as a reason to stop using Alamy because the way I see it, this market is huge.
+You may as well spread your images far and wide to capture maximum sales.

 We’ve posted some important information on our blog and there is an accompanying video (above) from James West Alamy CEO to explain some changes at Alamy.